Eburonia/Japanese-Restaurant-Shibuya/README.md

    * Okinawa Soba [link](https://pixabay.com/photos/okinawa-soba-okinawa-1697765/)
    * Takoyaki [link](https://pixabay.com/photos/food-takoyaki-ball-1614130/)
    * Highball Whiskey [link](https://pixabay.com/photos/whiskey-highball-nanning-654449/)
-- The Dutch and United Kingdom flag used for selecting the website language were created by the website developer
+- The Dutch and United Kingdom flag used for selecting the website language were created by the website developer himself.

 #### Audio
-- The audio player's Jazz Loop mp3 file is a copyright free audio file coming from Youtube / Soundclound: [Ryan - Milk Coffee [No Copyright Music]](https://www.youtube.com/watch?v=eSOV2Zo_J1A)
+- The audio player's Jazz Loop mp3 file is a copyright free audio file coming from Youtube/Soundclound: [Ryan - Milk Coffee [No Copyright Music]](https://www.youtube.com/watch?v=eSOV2Zo_J1A)

 ### Acknowledgements
-- Thanks to my personal mentor Maranatha Ilesanmi for answering my questions and giving feedback.
+- Thanks to my personal mentor Maranatha Ilesanmi for answering my questions and giving feedback to this project.
-- The many free coding forums on the internet for providing answers to my coding questions.
+- The many free coding forums on the internet, especially [Stackoverflow.com](https://www.stackoverflow.com/) for providing answers to my coding questions.